Hand Foot and Mouth (HFM) Disease

 What is hand foot and mouth (HFM) disease?

 Hand foot and mouth disease (HFM) is a viral infection characterized by fever and a typical rash most frequently seen on the palms of the hands, soles of the feet, and inside the mouth.
 It should not be confused with foot (hoof) and mouth disease that affects cattle, sheep, and swine.

 What are the symptoms and signs of hand foot and mouth disease?

 HFM is most commonly an illness of the spring and fall seasons.
 Initial symptoms of mild fever (101 F-102 F) and malaise are followed within one or two days by a characteristic rash.
 Small (2 mm-3 mm) red spots that quickly develop into small blisters (vesicles) appear on the palms, soles, and oral cavity.
-The gums, tongue, and inner cheek are most commonly involved.
+The gums, tongue, and inner cheek are most commonly involved in the mouth.
 The foot lesions may also involve the lower calf region and rarely may appear on the buttocks.
-Oral lesions are commonly associated with a sore throat and diminished appetite.
+Oral lesions are commonly associated with a sore throat, difficulty eating and diminished appetite.

 What causes hand foot and mouth disease?